-Visitation Policy - On nights before class days, study days, or exam days, visitation hours will end at 1:00 a.m. and recommence at 9:00 a.m.
+Visitation Policy - Hours of Visitation (Alumni, Desautels, Hanrahan, Nault, Salishury, West, Worcester, and Young halls) - On nights before class days, study days, or exam days, visitation hours will end at 1:00 a.m. and begin again at 9:00 a.m.
 On all other nights, visitation will end at 2:00 a.m. and recommence at 9:00 a.m.
+During non-visitation hours, members of the opposite sex are permitted in designated common lounges or lobby areas only.